kevinrutledge/spotify-hit-prediction/README.md

 ## Reports

 **EDA Summary:** `eda/eda_summary.md`
 **Modeling Report:** `models/modeling_summary.md`
 **Final Report:** `FINAL_REPORT.md`

 ## Limitations

-The 9% error rate reflects factors the model cannot capture: TikTok viral moments (84% of 2024 chart hits), TV/film sync placements, and social contagion effects that create 20-30% random variance in hit success.
+The 9% error rate reflects factors the model cannot capture are TikTok viral moments (84% of 2024 chart hits), TV/film sync placements, and social contagion effects that create 20-30% random variance in hit success.
 The augmented model also creates a paradox for talent discovery.
 It needs artist popularity to work, so it cannot identify breakthrough potential in unsigned artists.

 ## Author